Mastering E-mail Marketing | Part I: How to Build an E-mail List from Scratch

 Your social media – Our businesses are all considered guests on social media platforms.
 Each of your social media channels should have some kind of call to action button for visitors to stay in touch with your brand.
 You can leverage your Facebook page for example, by adding a signup form as a tab or use the call to action button to direct your contacts to a website or landing page to leave stay connected.
 This might not be possible on all your channels so you must ensure to design your social media strategy to get customers to visit your website at every opportunity you get.
 Your website should take care of the rest.

 Your landing pages, events and physical stores – These are all touch-points where your customers interact and should be prepared with invitation to connect at all times.
-Your landing page must have a call to action.
+Landing page must have a call to action.
 If you have a physical store, you should ensure your customer service reps or cashiers are inviting your customers to stay connected.
 Add collateral throughout your stores with QR codes to make it easy for anyone to stay in touch.
 The more you do to invite customers to stay in touch with you, the faster your list will grow.

 Now that you have a plan on where to setup and integrate your invitations, you can research an email marketing platform that will help you to achieve this.